jleahred/jle_cpp_tk/README.md

 ## About
 ### Why

+C++ is not the safest programing language in the world.
+In fact, it's easy to produce *undefined behaviour* working with C++.
+It would be interesting to work with C++ in a safe way.
+Not only for me, also for less C++ experience people in a team.

 Some years ago I wrote a C++ toolkit with regular expressions, tuples, class definition IDL, fsm IDL, config files.
 LL(n) parser, signal-slot, monotonic date time with adjustments...

-These last years, C++ world has moved a lot.
+These last years, C++'s world has moved a lot.

 Now gcc and other compilers run a lot of features from C++11, C++14 and partially from C++17

 Some of the tools I wrote or added to my library, are not necessary any more.
 The implementation and API can also be improved.

-In example...
+For example...
 I wrote a smart_pointer called CountPtr.
-I also wrote to manage tuples I added a small library for regular expressions.
-These features has been added to C++
+I also wrote to manage tuples, I added a small library for regular expressions.
+These features have been added to C++

 Now, we also have type inference, lambdas, variadic templates, initializer lists...

 It's time to enjoy and write a new set of tools based on modern C++

 Previously I wrote the documentation with **asciidoc**, muse over emacs and doxys.
-Now I'm going to do it with doxygen with this project (I'm not a fan of these kind of tools, but it's an extandard).
+Now I'm going to do it with doxygen (I'm not a fan of these kind of tools, but it's a standard).

 ### Directives